 - Directly contribute to growing the pathway of diverse leaders in environmental careers

-- Strengthen interpersonal and leadership skills
+- Strengthen interpersonal, leadership, mentorship, and coaching skills